kulthoom12/word-quest/README.md

 - As a new user I would like to see a timer and score so I can track my progress.
 - As a new user I would like to see a hint button to help me if I get stuck.
 - As a new user I would like to see a restart button in case I want to play again.

+### Existing Users

+- As an existing user I would like hints that help without giving too much away.
+- As an existing user I would like the game to feel smooth and easy every time.
+- As an existing user I would like to enjoy the challenge and improve my guessing skills.

+### Typography

+**[Comic Neue](https://fonts.google.com/specimen/Chewy)**: was selected for its clean, rounded letters and friendly design.
+It’s easy to read, even on smaller screens, and brings a casual feel that doesn’t distract from gameplay.
+As a secondary font, it supports clarity and usability while keeping the visual style fun and accessible.

+**[Chewy](https://fonts.google.com/specimen/Comic+Neue)**: was chosen as the main display font because of its bold, playful, and cartoon-like appearance.
+It adds a fun and energetic vibe to the game, making the interface feel more engaging and appealing.
+This font helps set a light-hearted tone right from the start, which matches the purpose of the game—to entertain and challenge in a relaxed way.

+### Color Scheme